isa10110/testinghelmforgrapahnainwin/Das  Kubernetis unter windows WSL.md

 now we have two  sporned up  configs ...  the  promometeus and graphanaconf  are based on the original  valuses files with changed settings

-the  grphana is changed that it can run with out the right to modyfing  the  namespace its the same fpr prometheus , the same is for the prometeus char.  prometeus has an option to  place on any node a automatic collector  for metricis ,  I disabled it for leake of pemissions
+the  grphana is changed that it can run with out the right to modyfing  the  namespace its the same fpr prometheus , the same is for the prometeus char.  prometeus has an option to  place on any node a automatic collector  for metricis,  I disabled it for leake of pemissions

-(configurable in .\prometheus.yaml)
+(configurable in .\prometheus.yaml) line 1286

 you have now conect both  sevices maualy. this could be possibly solfed with  a  helmcaht that wraps other charts.